Costa Rica Digital Nomad Visa Guide (2024)

 If you do opt for traveling around in a taxi, here are a few tips:

-• Always ask the driver to turn on the “la Maria” — la Maria is the meter that’s usually mounted onto the dashboard or the vizor.
+• Always ask the driver to turn on “la Maria” — la Maria is the meter that’s usually mounted onto the dashboard or the vizor.

 • If you’re going on an inter-city trip, negotiate the full price in advance.
-For example, if you’re traveling from San Jose to Manuel Antonio National Park, negotiate with your driver whether you’ll pay $200 or $230 for the entire trip (it shouldn’t cost more than that).
+For example, if you’re traveling from San José to Manuel Antonio National Park, negotiate with your driver whether you’ll pay $200 or $230 for the entire trip (it shouldn’t cost more than that).

 Expense #4: Groceries

 Ticos spend quite a big chunk of their monthly earnings on groceries.
-If you take a look at the image below, you’ll see that 36% of their income is spent at markets, while only 21.5% is spent on rent.
+If you take a look at the image below, you’ll see that 32.8% of their income is spent at markets, while only 24% is spent on rent.

 Average distribution of expenses in Costa Rica

 Of course, just like with rent, the final price depends as much on quality and quantity as it does on location.
 So, if you opt to shop at local markets rather than big supermarkets in city centers, you might save money.
-Some reports say that certain items and groceries are up to 145% cheaper at local markets than they are at supermarkets.

 However, some groceries are expensive in Costa Rica no matter where you buy them.
 For example, imported produce and American snacks are quite costly, so keep that in mind when you make your weekly shopping list.